Smelly pet breath isn’t normal

 What’s involved in a dental procedure?

-A dental scale and polish procedure is sometimes required depending on the severity of dental disease present.
-This ensures the teeth can be cleaned properly and it is performed under general anaesthetic.
+A dental scale and polish is sometimes required depending on the severity of dental disease present.
+This ensures the teeth can be cleaned properly and it can only be performed under general anaesthetic.
 This procedure includes a full examination including charting of the teeth.
-Your veterinarian may perform dental x-rays to view the roots of the teeth and this can help detect disease hidden under the gum-line.
+Your veterinarian may perform dental x-rays (radiographs) to view the roots of the teeth and other pathology which can help detect disease hidden under the gum-line.
 The teeth are then scaled (cleaned with a special instrument), both ultrasonically and by hand, and then finishing with a polish and special toothpaste.
 This procedure is similar to what we experience when we go to the dentist.

-Just like your own dentist, we use specialised instruments and pain relief to ensure your pet is safe and comfortable throughout the procedure.
+Just like your own dentist, we use particular dental instruments and pain relief including local nerve blocks to ensure your pet is safe and comfortable throughout the procedure.

 For more information about how to keep your pet’s teeth healthy talk to your local Greencross Vets team.